hero media

 Price: $$$

-What we love as parents is when a venue is a win-win for both parties.
-Kids are entertained by running, jumping, and general energy expulsion, while adults are equally occupied by strong coffee and delicious morsels to help cope with aforementioned energy.
-So, Outfield, which perches in a quaint 1950s brick building on the lip of Yeo Park’s green field, elicits an audible sigh of relief from all when suggested as a meeting place.
-Come along, let them run, order a picnic platter and unfurl a rug or take a seat and keep a lazy eye on the kids as they roam, whack balls and play within your set boundaries.
-Pleasingly, there’s a distinct lack of fried things on the kids’ menu, instead, they’ll tuck into a nourishing picnic plate of cheese, ham, boiled egg and fruit.
+What I also love is a venue that serve’s win-win vibes for grown-ups and offspring, entertaining kids through general energy expulsion, while strong coffee and delicious morsels help parents cope with the aforementioned energy.
+Outfield Cafe, perched in a quaint 1950s brick building on the lip of Yeo Park’s green field, elicits an audible sigh of relief from all when suggested as a meeting place.
+Come along, let them run, order a picnic platter and unfurl a rug to keep a lazy eye on the kids as they whack balls and roam.
+Pleasingly, there’s a distinct lack of fried things on the kids’ menu.
+Instead, they’ll tuck into a nourishing picnic plate of cheese, ham, boiled egg and fruit, while I tend to go for the halloumi and egg roll with slaw and pumpkin jam.
 Bribes come in the form of Pure Pops ice blocks and a Milo frappe.

 Price: $$

-Best for: Parking it for a while you let the kids run down their batteries.
+Best for: Letting the kids run down their batteries

-The Boathouse Group ’s roster of restaurants provides the last word in laidback Sydney dining vibes.
-Think beach and waterfront locations, bright interiors you can take home with you and classic family-friendly fare such as ricotta hotcakes and buckets of prawns.
-There’s also always a kids’ menu with fish and chips, pasta and other classic hits.
+The Boathouse Group’s roster of restaurants provides the last word in laidback Sydney dining vibes.
+Think beach and waterfront locations, bright interiors to take home with you and classic family-friendly fare like ricotta hotcakes and buckets of prawns.
+There’s also always a kids’ menu with fish and chips, a cheeseburger and other classic hits.
 If you can’t find the time on your trip to Sydney to make it to the original Boathouse at Palm Beach, choose from Shelly Beach in Manly, Balmoral on the North Shore, Rose Bay in the East and more.

 Address: Various locations across Sydney